maabreve/MEAN-stack/README.md

 # 4. Backend Entities

 ## 4.1.
 PricingRules Entity
-This document store the customers pricing rules for discount.
+This document store the customers discount pricing rules.

 The model was designed to fit in different scenarios: